e-bish/Brightwater_Biota/README.md

 # Brightwater_Biota

-This is a repository to store code to replicate the analyses in Dethier et al. (in prep).
+This is a repository to store information for replicating the analyses in Dethier et al. (in prep).

 ## Folder structure
-**data** - .csv files containing raw data from image analysis

-**figures** - image files created within analysis_script.R
+Running the code in Brightwater_biota_analysis_script.R will replicate all analyses.
+This file pulls data from the folder **raw_data** and writes figure images to files in the folder **figures**.